What Does Liberal Arts College Mean? Pros and Cons

 Pro #2: Strong alumni network

-Thanks to the small classes held at liberal arts colleges, students can spend more quality time not only with their professors but also with their classmates.
+Thanks to the small classes held at liberal arts colleges, students can spend more quality time with their professors and classmates.

 It’s not uncommon for liberal arts colleges to take pride in having solid alumni bodies.